Bruno Jasieński: In the Soviet Union

-In 1929 Jasieński moved to the Soviet Union and settled in Leningrad, where he accepted Soviet citizenship and was promoted by the authorities.
+In 1929, Jasieński moved to the Soviet Union and settled in Leningrad, where he accepted Soviet citizenship and was promoted by the authorities.
 The first Russian edition of I Burn Paris was issued in 130,000 copies and sold out in one day.
 The same year his son was born and Jasieński became editor-in-chief of Kultura mass ('Culture of the Masses'), a Polish language monthly, and a journalist for the Soviet Tribune.
 He divorced Klara and married Anna Berzin, with whom he had a daughter.
 Jasieński began to write in Russian; he produced a play (1931), a novel, and collections of stories.

-In 1932, he transferred from the Polish division of the French Communist Party to the All-Union Communist Party (Bolsheviks) and soon became a prominent member of that organization.
+In 1932, he transferred from the Polish division of the French Communist Party to the All-Union Communist Party (Bolsheviks) and soon became a prominent member of that organisation.
 He relocated to Moscow.
 He served in various posts in literary departments of the communist party and at the Union of Soviet Writers.
 He was granted honorary citizenship of Tajikistan.
 By the mid-1930s, he became a strong supporter of Genrikh Yagoda's political purges within the writers' community; according to Wat, Jasieński was active in the campaign against Isaac Babel.
 From 1933 to 1937, he worked on the editorial staff of the multilingual magazine Internatsionalnaya Literatura ('International Literature').
 However, in 1937 Yagoda himself was arrested and Jasieński lost a powerful protector.
-Soon afterwards, Jasieński's former wife Klara, allegedly involved in an affair with Yagoda, was also arrested, sentenced to death and executed.
-Jasieński was expelled from the party and he too was caught up in the purges.
-Sentenced to death by Military Collegium of the Supreme Court of the USSR on charge of participation in a counter-revolutionary terrorist organization on 17 September 1938 and executed the same day in Kommunarka shooting ground near Moscow as finally established in 1992.
+Soon afterwards, Jasieński's former wife, Klara, allegedly involved in an affair with Yagoda, was also arrested, sentenced to death and executed.
+Jasieński was expelled from the party, and he too was caught up in the purges.
+Sentenced to death by the Military Collegium of the Supreme Court of the USSR on charge of participation in a counter-revolutionary terrorist organisation on 17 September 1938 and executed the same day in Kommunarka shooting ground near Moscow, as finally established in 1992.